Effective surjectivity of Galois representations of products of elliptic curves over function fields: Background material

-for all $m \geq 0$.
-Explicitly, we have that $p^r = \sepdeg{V_X}$.
-Moreover, this quantity is invariant under isogeny; if $X$ is isogeneous to $Y$ then $r(X) = r(Y)$. \end{proposition} \begin{proof} This is \cite[Proposition 5.22]{EGM}.
+for all positive integers $m$.
+Explicitly, we have that Moreover, the integer $r$ is invariant under isogeny, that is, if $Y$ is another abelian variety over $K$ such that $X$ is isogenous to $Y$, then $r(X) = r(Y)$. \end{proposition} \begin{proof} This is \cite[Proposition 5.22]{EGM}.
 The fact that $p^r = \sepdeg{V_X}$ is not explicitly stated in their proposition, but is inherent in their proof. \end{proof}

 It is a result of Deuring (see \cite[p.
-217]{Mum}) that for an elliptic curve $E/K$, non-isotriviality is equivalent to $r(E) = 1$.
+217]{Mum}) that, in the setting of \cref{p-rank_prop} with $X/K$ an abelian variety of dimension $1$, that is, an elliptic curve which we relabel $E/K$, non-isotriviality is equivalent to $r(E) = 1$.
 Both properties are therefore equivalent to $V_E$ being separable.
 In this context, $F_E$ and $V_E$ are dual isogenies, and $V_E$ is a separable isogeny which is not biseparable.